SteveOscar/fotofetch/README.md

 Arguments for the 'fetch_links' method are: search value (required), number of links returned (optional), and two dimension restrictions arguments (optional: width, height).

 If a dimension argument is positive, it will look for pictures larger than that, and if the number is negative, results will be restricted to those smaller than that.
+Note that adding dimensions restrictions to your query will slow it down.

 - To find a 1 small photo of Jupiter less than 500px x 500px:
 ```ruby